Mamun-Al-Babu-Shikder/spring-tx-board/README.md

 ## Getting Started

-Good question — your current README is **already quite good**, but yes, it can be improved slightly to make the compatibility information **clearer and more professional**.

-Right now, it tells users which dependency to use, but it doesn’t explicitly explain *why* there are two versions or *which one* to pick beyond the section titles.

-Here’s how you can **update and finalize your README.md section** so it’s crystal clear and developer-friendly 👇

----

-## Getting Started

 ### 1. Add Dependency

 Add the following dependency to your `pom.xml`, based on your **Spring Boot** version.